skylight-hq/skylight.digital/_blog_posts/puerto_rico_disaster_lab.md

 ### The Puerto Rican Boa Project: WiFi lifeline

 The Puerto Rican Boa Project is named after the endemic [Puerto Rican boa](https://en.wikipedia.org/wiki/Puerto_Rican_boa), a play on the fact that roads snake up into the mountains.
-It's based on the fundamental observation that restoring communication alongs roads is efficient and tends to reach large portions of the population in an rough terrain where people live along roads.
+It's based on the fundamental observation that restoring communication along roads is efficient and tends to reach large portions of the population in a rough terrain where people live along roads.

 ![Graphical drawing of a snake overlaid on a Google map image of a mountainous Puerto Rican terrain.](/img/blog/puerto_rico_disaster_lab/snake-road.svg)

 A high percentage of Puerto Ricans have smartphones.
-That means that providing WiFi or Bluetooth connectivity along a road, even if backed by a very low-bandwidth, text-only internet, would allow most people to transmit and receive critical emergency information in the absence of normal cellular service.
+Providing WiFi or Bluetooth connectivity along a road, even if backed by a very low-bandwidth, text-only internet, would allow most people to transmit and receive critical emergency information in the absence of normal cellular service.

 **Draft project breakdown:**

 1. Assuming internet connectivity at only one endpoint, create an ability to cover a 10-mile stretch of mountainous road with a system that allows anyone along the road to connect their phone to the internet via WiFi.
-Possibly this could be done with very good WiFi antennas, or possibly with a LoRa radio system or with directionally beamed WiFi systems.
+Possibly this could be done with very good WiFi antennas, or with a LoRa radio system, or with directionally beamed WiFi systems.

 2. Demonstrate the ability of users to: (a) find and connect to the system; (b) use it for emergency purposes; (c) use it for non-emergency purposes, such as sending videos to loved ones or downloading videos; (d) measure the achieved bandwidth along the entire stretch of road; and (e) demonstrate this connectivity at every ½ mile interval along the road, no exceptions.